altunenes/altunenes.github.io/content/projects/project_2.md

 +++
 title = "Cuneus"
-description = "a Graphic Engine for Creative Coding with Rust and WGSL: Powered by wgpu" weight = 1
+description = "a Graphic Engine with Rust: Powered by WebGPU" weight = 1

 [extra]